Oksana Pavilionis

 Nam Le

 With five years of dedicated musical experience, Nam has distinguished himself as a versatile and accomplished musician.
-For two years, he earned a coveted spot in the Arkansas Symphony Youth Orchestra, where he showcased his exceptional skills.
+For three years, he earned a coveted spot in the Arkansas Symphony Youth Orchestra, where he showcased his exceptional skills.
 Nam also served as the principal flutist in the All-Region Junior High Band for two consecutive years, demonstrating his leadership and artistry.

 In addition to his performance accolades, Nam actively engages in music communities, striving to inspire and connect with others through his passion for the art.
 He was a semi-finalist in the prestigious Stella Boyle Smith Competition, further cementing his reputation as a rising talent.